 GPS tracking software helps limit idle time in various ways, reducing the carbon footprint of businesses worldwide.

-FYI: Other ways GPS tracking tools can boost your business include finding stolen vehicles, monitoring sales territories and verifying working hours.
+Other ways GPS tracking tools can boost your business include finding stolen vehicles, monitoring sales territories and verifying working hours.

 How GPS tracking helps monitor and reduce idle times

 The saying that “if you can’t measure it, you can’t improve it” is often attributed to the famous management consultant Peter Drucker.
-To effectively measure key performance indicators (KPIs) like idle time for commercial vehicles, choosing a GPS fleet tracking solution is ideal.
+To effectively measure key performance indicators (KPIs) like idle time for commercial vehicles, choosing a GPS fleet management solution is ideal.

 At the core, GPS fleet tracking tools allow your company to monitor the location and performance of the vehicles in real time.
 However, these robust tracking tools can provide a wealth of information regarding fuel economy, engine idle time, and useful details about each driver’s behavior on the road.